-This course teaches health professions students the basics of clinical genetics in order to prepare them for their further studies and practice in primary care.
-The course will review basic genetic information (the structure of DNA, RNA and protein synthesis) and clinical genetics (human development, gene analysis, disease producing mutations).
+The genetics course introduces students to the basics of clinical genetics in order to prepare them for their further studies and practice in primary care.
+The course will review fundamental genetic concepts, principles and information (patterns of inheritance, mitosis & meiosis, the structure of DNA, RNA and protein synthesis) as well as concepts underlying clinical genetics (human development, gene analysis, disease producing mutations).